This topic provides basic procedures and guidance for deploying apps with a manifest file.

 .
-These attributes include things like number of instances, disk space limit, and memory limit.
+These attributes include the number of app instances, disk space limit, memory limit, and log rate limit.

 cf push